prominence-eosc/docs/containers.md

 The image can be specified in the following ways:
 * `<hub-user>/<repo-name>:<tag>` (Docker Hub)
-* URL for a tarball created by `docker save` (filename should end in ".tar")
+* URL for a tarball created by `docker save`
-* URL for a Singularity image (filename should end in ".simg")
+* URL for a Singularity image

 Container registries other than Docker Hub should also work, provided authentication is not required.